 In 2002, Trammell appeared on the Hall of Fame ballot for the first time.
 The results were disappointing to many; he received only 15.7 percent of the vote, with 75 percent being needed to gain entry.
 In the seven subsequent years, he never received more than 18 percent of the vote.
 In 2001, The New Bill James Historical Baseball Abstract rated Trammell as the ninth best shortstop of all time, putting him ahead of 14 Hall of Fame shortstops.
 Upon his retirement, Trammell had more home runs and a higher fielding percentage than any shortstop then in the Hall.
-These statistics make it even more frustrating that Trammell has not gotten more support for the Hall of Fame.
-He has been inducted into the Michigan Sports Hall of Fame (2000) and the San Diego Hall of Champions’ Brietbard Hall of Fame (1998), but, Cooperstown has thus far still eluded him.
+After falling off the writers' ballot, Trammell was finally elected to the Hall of Fame by the Modern Era Committee as part of the Class of 2018.
+He has also been inducted into the Michigan Sports Hall of Fame (2000) and the San Diego Hall of Champions’ Brietbard Hall of Fame (1998).

 In 2006, the Tigers, with most of their players continuing the progress Trammell and his staff had begun, reached the World Series under new manager Jim Leyland, but lost to the St. Louis Cardinals.
 Trammell returned home to San Diego during the season and took a year off from baseball.
 He came back to be honored with Sparky Anderson before Game Two of the World Series in Detroit.
 He received a loud ovation from the capacity crowd at Comerica Park.